AMReX-Combustion/PeleLMeX/Docs/source/manual/LMeXControls.rst

 The balancing method can be one of `sfc`, `roundrobin` or `knapsack`, while the cost estimate can be one of `ncell`, `chemfunctcall_avg`, `chemfunctcall_max`, `chemfunctcall_sum`, `userdefined_avg` or `userdefined_sum`.
 When using either of the last to option, the user must provide a definition for the `derUserDefined`.
+If multiple components are defined in the `derUserDefined` function, the first one is used for load balancing.

 Time stepping parameters
 ------------------------